Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Although the distance was less than the day before, we found this stage harder.

-After walking a couple of kilometres, we marvelled at the views of the hut in the morning.
-Such an energy boost to start the day!
+We woke up early as breakfast was served from 7:30 am to 8 am.
+We packed everything, laced our boots and started the hike.
+After walking a couple of kilometres, we marvelled at the views of the hut.
+What an energy boost to start the day!

 Sunrise in the Colomèrs hut